LoDAlphA/Eastern-Sun-Rises/readme.txt

 Beware that it is neither allowed to talk about this @Phrozenkeep or @Snej.
 So if you run into any trouble setting it up PM me on either.
 I warned you.

-As the current version feature the bufficon overlay and d2dye system which both are NOT compatible with D2Loader I recommend to stop using it and load the D2HackIt.dll and nohide.dll via D2Mod or Plugy by adding D2HackIt=D2HackIt.dll and nohide=nohide.dll for NON D2SE Users.
+As the current version feature the bufficon overlay and d2dye system which both are NOT compatible with D2Loader.
-D2SE Users can use the D2SE_Setup.ini by adding ModDll1=D2Hackit.dll and ModDll2=nohide.dll.
+I recommend to stop using it and load the D2HackIt.dll and nohide.dll via D2Mod or Plugy by adding D2HackIt=D2HackIt.dll and nohide=nohide.dll for NON D2SE Users.D2SE Users can use the D2SE_Setup.ini by adding ModDll1=D2Hackit.dll and ModDll2=nohide.dll.
 You will need to place both dlls and the d2hackit.ini in your ES Main folder.
 The rest can stay in the plugin folder.

 If you keep using the loader, you need to prevent D2Mod loading the bufficons.dll and d2dyes by removing the following lines:
 D2BuffIcons=D2BuffIcons.dll